alainfonhof/OmiseGo-Go-SDK/README.md

-# Go client for OmiseGo Ewallet and Admin API
+# Go client for OmiseGo eWallet and Admin API
-Go client for all admin and server endpoints.
+Go client for all admin and server endpoints [OmiseGo](https://github.com/omisego/ewallet).
 Keep in mind that the tests aren't done yet and will return fails.
 Feedback is warmly welcomed.

 ## Getting started
 `go get github.com/Alainy/OmiseGo-Go-SDK`